 (GPS 35.157843, -82.998909)

-There are not facilities, ranger office or visitor center at Panthertown.
+There are no facilities, ranger offices or visitor centers at Panthertown.
 For questions, contact the Nantahala Ranger District in Franklin at 828-524-6441.